ipfs-cluster/ipfs-cluster-website/content/documentation/configuration.md

 #### Manually generating a private key and peer ID

+When automating a deployment or creating configurations for several peers, it might be handy to generate peer IDs and private keys manually.

-You can manually obtain a valid peer ID and its associated *private key* in the format expected by the configuration using [`ipfs-key`](https://github.com/whyrusleeping/ipfs-key) as follows:
+You can obtain a valid peer ID and its associated *private key* in the format expected by the configuration using [`ipfs-key`](https://github.com/whyrusleeping/ipfs-key) as follows:

 ```
 ipfs-key | base64 -w 0